• Easy

 Bhutan festival and Bhutanese culture have always included Tshechus.
 It draws many tourists and locals.
 Few know how and why these festivals began.
 Here’s Tshechu’s origin story.

-Padmasambhava, from the Nyingmapa school, visited Tibet and Bhutan in the 8th and 9th centuries.
+From the Nyingmapa school, Padmasambhava visited Tibet and Bhutan in the 8th and 9th centuries.
 He converted opponents of the Dharma by reciting mantras, performing rites, and dancing to subdue local spirits.

 In addition, his visit to Bhutan was to aid Sindhu Raja.
 Padmasambhava’s dances in Bumthang healed the king.
 Bhutan’s king helped him spread Buddhism.
 Padmasambhava organized the first Tshechu in Bumthang to showcase the eight manifestations of Guru Rinpoche (Padmasambhava being the human form).
 Chams depicted the glory of Buddhism and were composed to spread Buddha’s messages.
 Guru Rinpoche composed some Chams, while Tertoen Pema Lingpa, Zhabdrung, and other saints created others.

-During mask dances, tantric deities are involved to remove misfortunes.
+During mask dances, tantric deities are involved in removing misfortunes.
 The dances are believed to suppress evil spirits and demons that prevent Chhoe’s spread.

 Thimphu Drubchen & Tshechu

 In September, the 11-day Lhamoi Drubchen is held.
-This is a ritual that is done to appease Pelden Lhamo (Mahakali), the god of protection.
+This ritual appeases Pelden Lhamo (Mahakali), the god of protection.
 Pelden Lhamo is the only female Dharma protector common to all four Buddhist schools.
 So, he’s one of Bhutan’s three protectors.

-The Thimphu Tshechu was started in 1670, but the Drubchen was started between 1705 and 1709 by Kuenga Gyaltshen.
-It is believed that Kuenga Gyaltshen was the first reincarnation of Jampel Dorji, who was the son of Zhabdrung Ngawang Namgyal.
-A story says that while he was meditating, Pelden Lhamo danced in front of him.
+The Thimphu Tshechu was started in 1670, but the Drubchen between 1705 and 1709 by Kuenga Gyaltshen.
+It is believed that Kuenga Gyaltshen was the first reincarnation of Jampel Dorji, the son of Zhabdrung Ngawang Namgyal.
+A story says that while meditating, Pelden Lhamo danced before him.
 Based on the dances, Kuenga Gyaltshen started the Drubchen.

 Paro Tshechu

-Bhutan Festival is the most well-known festival in Bhutan, and it is also the place where the world’s largest Thangka is shown.
+The Bhutan Festival is the most well-known festival in Bhutan.
+It is also the place where the world’s largest Thangka is shown.
 Guru Rinpoche is honored with mask dances.
 Locals go because they want to.

 To start the festival, monks in Paro Rinpung Dzong do the Shingje Yab Yum dance.
 After Durdag, Shanag and Drametse Ngacham dance the dance of the lords of the cremation grounds.